joshfraim/Interactive-Ecommerce-Sales-Insights-with-PostgreSQL-and-Tableau/README.md

 * Efficient data extraction from kaggle's E-commerce sale data set CSV files.
 * Data loading and management using PostgreSQL.

+## Challenges:
+* Negative and Zero Sales Values: Encountered negative and zero values in the sales data, which posed challenges for verification as it was fictional data.
+It was challenging to assume that negative values represented refunds and zero values were promotional items.
+Due to these anomalies, I decided to clean or eliminate those data points and proceeded with the analysis and visualization.

 Sales Data Analysis:
 * Exploratory data analysis (EDA) of the sales data to identify trends and patterns.
 * Calculation of key metrics such as total sales, average order value, and sales growth rates.